FIFA World Cup: Everything you need to know about today's matches

 Stadium: Al Janoub Stadium

-Head-To-Head: Australia have one game against Denmark while Denmark have 2 wins against the Kangaroos while one remained draw.
-In 2018, Denmark drew against Australia 1-1 while they beat them 2-0 in 2012.
+Head-To-Head: Both teams have faced once that ended in a draw.
+In 2010, the two teams settled for a 1-1 draw.
+The pentalties, however, saw Uruguay getting better of Ghana 4-2.

-Last match in the ongoing WC: Australia lost to defending champs France 1-4 before winning the game against Tunisia 1-0.
-Denmark held Tunisia to 0-0 while they too lost against France 1-2.
+Last match in the ongoing WC: Ghana lost to Portugal by one goal with the scoreboard reading 2-3.
+In their Match 2, they beat Korea 3-2.
+Uruguay drew their first match against South Korea 0-0 and lost to Portugal 0-2.

-Team's World Cup record: Overall, 3 wins for Australia, 4 draws and 11 losses -- not a record to boast while Denmark have had 9 wins, 6 draws and 7 losses.
+Team's World Cup record: So far in the tournament, Ghana have 5 wins, 3 draws and 6 losses while Uruguay have 24 wins, 13 draws and 21 losses.

 ---